“God blesses our sacrifice, but He also blesses our stewardship” -Jason Vallotton

-John Tyson, owner of Tyson Foods, launched the Chaplaincy Program in 2000.
+John Tyson, the owner of Tyson Foods, launched the Chaplaincy Program in 2000.
 The program aims to employ chaplains who will help motivate, encourage and pray with their team members.
 Currently, there are 115 chaplains employed in Tyson Foods with 113,000 team members.

 5. Hobby Lobby

 This arts and crafts chain store donates and ministers.
-Hobby Lobby donates 10 percent of its in-store discounts to school, churches and charities and can also arrange for its customers to get the discount for donations.
+Hobby Lobby donates 10 percent of its in-store discounts to school, churches, and charities and can also arrange for its customers to get the discount for donations.
 One of the company’s mission statements says “We are committed to…Honoring the Lord in all we do by operating the company in a manner consistent with Biblical principles.”
 This is also why the store is closed on Sundays.